 So, the mind and body criteria both have serious problems.
 Does this force us to abandon the whole idea of personal identity?
 Not necessarily.
 Part of the problem stems from the assumption that we must find a one-size-fits-all criterion of personal identity – one that works in every situation in which the idea of personal identity arises.
 But if we look at the different contexts in which we use the notion of personal identity, we see that we are very often looking for entirely different things.
 In criminal cases, the body criterion is what matters most.
 Investigators don't care whether someone like Sirhan has psychologically changed a thousand times over.
 What matters is whether they have the correct human body locked behind bars.
 By contrast, when I'm talking to a friend who is an identical twin, it doesn't matter that he has the same bodily structure as his brother.
 What matters is his mind, and whether I can pick up the thread of a conversation that I was having with him the day before.
 Further still, when I reflect on what connects me now with who I was as a child, I'm specifically interested in the question of how change impacts my identity – a question which isn't relevant in the first two examples.
 In this case, my bodily structure and memories are both relevant, and so I draw on elements of both the body and mind criteria to work out a conception of my identity.

 Life after Death.
 One major puzzle regarding personal identity is the notion of life after death – that my personal identity survives the death of my physical body and lives on in some other form.
 There are various views of the afterlife, often wildly different from each other.
-The philosophical question is whether our identities would be preserved in any meaningful way as we make the transition to the hereafter – assuming that any of these views is even true.
+The philosophical question is whether our identities would be preserved in any meaningful way as we make the transition to the hereafter.
+Our focus here is not on whether any of these views are true, which like other areas of religious philosophy stubbornly defy proof or disproof.
+Rather it is a question of whether concepts of the afterlife are compatible with the continuation of our personal identities.
 We'll look at three notions.